Angus MacLise: Death

 A heavy drug user who was never particularly mindful of his physical health, MacLise died of hypoglycemia and pulmonary tuberculosis at the Shanta Bhawan Hospital in Kathmandu on June 21, 1979, aged 41.
 The cause of death has also been attributed to malnutrition.
 He was cremated to the traditions of Tibetan Buddhists in a funeral pyre.

 Recorded music

 MacLise recorded a vast amount of music that went largely unreleased until 1999.
-These recordings, produced between the mid-'60s and the late-'70s, consist of tribal trance workouts, spoken word, poetry, Brion Gysin-like tape cut-ups and minimalist droning and electronics, as well as many collaborations with his wife Hetty.
-In 2008, [Hetty MacLise] bequeathed a collection of her husband's tapes to the Yale Collection of American Literature.
+These recordings, produced between the mid-'60s and the late-'70s, consist of tribal trance workouts, spoken word, poetry, tape cut-ups and minimalist droning and electronics, as well as many collaborations with his wife Hetty.
+In 2008, she bequeathed a collection of her husband's tapes to the Yale Collection of American Literature.